qubit4/search_algorithms_timed/README.md

-Script using and timing 4 search algorithms (linear, jump, binary, exponential) on an array of numbers that is generated either manually or automatically.
+Script using and timing 4 search algorithms (linear, jump, binary, exponential) on an array of numbers that is created either manually (and then sorted) or generated as Fibonacci sequence.